 Data on the download server is organised by region.
-The /openstreetmap directory contains files that have a whole continent's data in them, and for some continents there are subdirectories in which you find individual files for various countries.
+The root directory contains files that have a whole continent's data in them, and for all continents except Antartica there are subdirectories in which you find individual files for various countries.
 Some countries again have their own subdirectories with data for administrative subdivisions.
-For Germany, all "Bundesländer" are available as separate files, and for England we have many individual counties.
-For France, we have all Departements.
+For Germany, all "Bundesländer" are available as separate files, and for England we have all individual counties.
+For France, we have all (historic) Departements.
 The file for Germany's Baden-Württemberg region is, for example, at

 Please let us know if you are interested in other regional excerpts that we do not offer right now – we might be able to add them with little effort.